alpha-dragon-org/dragon-module2-bundleAnalysis/README.md

 - **Metadata for each inactive bundle**

-  - **# of wallets in bundle**
-  The number of distinct wallets within the bundle.
-There may be multiple values to fetch, depending on the total # of inactive bundles.
-  **Example Output:** `10`

   - **% total in bundle**
   The amount of token supply that the bundle originally bought.
 There may be multiple values to fetch, depending on the total # of inactive bundles.
   **Example Output:** `7.8`

+  - **# of wallets in bundle**
+  The number of distinct wallets in the bundle.
+There may be multiple values to fetch, depending on the total # of inactive bundles.
+  **Example Output:** `10`

 ### Module Output

-We have included a testing environment where you can see your live code displayed in the module.
-The live module will be interactive, meaning you can hover to reveal the metadata you retrieved for each bundle. *Note:* The module output only displays data for active bundles.
+We have included a testing environment where you can see your code displayed live in the module.
+The testing module will be interactive, meaning you can hover to reveal the metadata retrieved per bundle. *Note:* The module output only displays data for active bundles.

 ---

 ## Bounty Selection Criteria

 We will select a recipient for this bounty based on the following criteria, in order of evaluation:

 1. A fully complete retrieval of the data outlined in [Module Details](#module-details)
-2. The highest accuracy for data retrieved in real-time
+2. The highest accuracy for data retrieved
-3. The fastest speed for data retrieval
+3. The fastest speed for retrieval, updated within seconds to real-time

-4. If there is more than one developer to meet the above criteria, the first pull request will receive the bounty
+If there is more than one developer to meet the above criteria, the first pull request will receive the bounty

 ---